AmirSasson/SimpleInjectorDisposals/README.md

 Simple Injector scoped Task
 =======
+dotnet 6 app that creates an engine of tasks, each task runs on its own scope, and dies as the task ends.

+show case of:
-Demo of creating Task scope in TasksEngine.
+- creating Task scope in TasksEngine.

-properly dispose dependencies
+- properly async dispose dependencies